How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 Layer 3: The Vulnerability We Caught

-This is exactly the kind of bug an AI agent introduces — the allowlist implementation was technically correct but logically inverted.
-It worked fine when populated, but the empty-list edge case was catastrophic.
+This is exactly the kind of bug an AI agent introduces.
+The code worked fine in testing with populated configuration, but the unconfigured edge case was catastrophic.
 A human might catch this in code review; our security audit caught it systematically.

 Layer 4: Brakeman Static Analysis